-We have compiled a bibliography of relevant literature on the correlation between COVID and GBV increase in the world.
-The publications selected address issues of access to care, especially sexual and reproductive health services, increase of risk of intimate partner violence, and innovative solutions and resources to address these.
+We have compiled a bibliography of relevant literature on the correlation between COVID-19 and GBV increase throughout the world.
+The selected publications address issues of access to care, especially sexual and reproductive health services; increased risk of intimate partner violence; and innovative solutions and resources to address these concerns.

 Yazidi Women and Sexual Violence in ISIS

-We have, in collaboration with Hannah Bergbower, published a paper on the use of rape and sexual slavery of Yazidi women in the ISIS control of the Northern region of Iraq.
+We have, in collaboration with Hannah Bergbower, published a paper on the use of rape and sexual slavery of Yazidi women in the ISIS-controlled Northern region of Iraq.

 Suicide as a Consequence of GBV